Skip to main contentScroll Top

 Let's eat

-Before diving in, we took advantage of the proximity of a Don Quijote, this well-known chain of catch-all stores in Japan (a kind of " fairground search » local, if we can make the comparison…) and we came out with a few bits and pieces.
-Speaking of which, along Dotonbori, you have another branch of this store that you can't miss since there is a big wheel (the Ebisu Tower ferris wheel) right on the front.
+Before diving in, we took advantage of the nearby Don Quijote, that well-known Japanese chain of general stores (a sort of local "discount store," if you will…), and left with a few odds and ends.
+Speaking of which, along Dotonbori, there's another branch of this store that you can't miss, as it actually has a Ferris wheel (the Ebisu Tower Ferris Wheel) as its facade.

-This district, which spreads around a canal of the same name, Dōtonbori, between the bridge Dōtonbori and the bridge Nipponbashi, has become a tourist must-see in Osaka.
-Its name is also taken from a local entrepreneur, Dōton Yasui, who began the enlargement of the small river running from east to west, which went from east to west, hoping to stimulate trade in the region, and this in the 17th century.
-Interrupted by the siege of Osaka, the character of its banks would come under the Tokugawa shogunate transforming Dōtonbori into an entertainment street of Osaka, then in full urban planning.
+This district, which sprawls around the Dōtonbori Canal, between the Dōtonbori Bridge and the Nipponbashi Bridge, has become a must-see tourist destination in Osaka.
+Its name comes from a local entrepreneur, Dōton Yasui, who began widening the small east-west flowing river in the 17th century, hoping to stimulate local trade.
+Interrupted by the Siege of Osaka, the character of its banks was further developed under the Tokugawa shogunate, transforming Dōtonbori into an entertainment district of Osaka, then undergoing significant urban planning.

-For a long time it was a red light district of Osaka and a place to go out with its many traditional theaters. (all gone).
-Today, it is its abundance of restaurants, shops and its many illuminated signs that attract people like butterflies.
+For a long time, this was Osaka's red-light district and a popular nightlife spot with its many traditional theaters (all now gone).
+Today, it's the abundance of restaurants, shops, and numerous neon signs that attract people like moths to a flame.

 mido suji dotonbori osaka - japan